 Is a 1440p 144Hz monitor worth it?

-Absolutely, a 1440p 144Hz monitor is worth it if you’re after a sweet spot between sharp visuals and smooth performance.
+Yes, a 1440p 144Hz monitor hits the sweet spot between visual clarity and smooth performance.

 Can an RTX 3060 run 1440p?